umaidali236/development-environment-setup-demo/README.md

 - Extension id :  `github.vscode-pull-request-github`

-- Enter the extension id or Github Pull requests in the Extensions search box
+- Enter the Extension id or Github Pull requests in the Extensions search box

 - Click on install